4GeeksAcademy/machine-learning-content/export/hypothesis-testing.md

 The non-representative sampling method is a technique in which the researcher selects the sample based on subjective judgment rather than the random selection.
 Not all the members of the population have a chance to participate in the study.

-Convenience Sampling = Picks samples that are most convenient, like people that can be easily approached.
+-Convenience Sampling = Picks samples that are most convenient, like people that can be easily approached.

-Consecutive Sampling = Picks a single person or a group of people for sampling.
+-Consecutive Sampling = Picks a single person or a group of people for sampling.
 Then the researcher researches for a period of time to analyze the result and move to another group if needed.

-Purposive Sampling = Picks samples for a specific purpose.
+-Purposive Sampling = Picks samples for a specific purpose.
 An example is to focus on extreme cases.
 This can be useful but is limited because it doesn't allow you to make statements about the whole population.

-Snowball Sampling = In this method, the samples have traits that are difficult to find.
+-Snowball Sampling = In this method, the samples have traits that are difficult to find.
 So, each identified member of a population is asked to find the other sampling units.
 Those sampling units also belong to the same targeted population.

 **Representative Sampling:**

-Simple Random Sampling = Pick samples (psuedo)randomly.
+-Simple Random Sampling = Pick samples (psuedo)randomly.
 Every item in the population has an equal and likely chance of being selected in the sample.

-Systematic Sampling = Pick samples with a fixed interval.
-For example every 10th sample (0, 10, 20, etc.).
+-Systematic Sampling = Pick samples with a fixed interval.
+For example every 10th sample $(0, 10, 20, etc.)$.
 It is calculated by dividing the total population size by the desired population size.

-Stratified Sampling = The total population is divided into smaller groups formed based on a few characteristics in the population.
+-Stratified Sampling = The total population is divided into smaller groups formed based on a few characteristics in the population.
 Pick the same amount of samples from each of the different groups (strata) in the population.

-Cluster Sampling = Divide the population into groups (clusters) and pick samples from those groups.
+-Cluster Sampling = Divide the population into groups (clusters) and pick samples from those groups.
 The cluster or group of people are formed from the population set.
 The group has similar significatory characteristics.
 Also, they have an equal chance of being a part of the sample.
 This method uses simple random sampling for the cluster of population.

 Let´s see some examples of how to get samples.